DevNambi/blog-drafts/431 - Job Searches.md

 <li><a href="http://www.bothsidesofthetable.com/2012/12/10/some-quick-sage-advice-for-young-employees-early-in-their-careers/" time_added="1355241533" tags="brand,hn,important">Some Quick Sage Advice for Young Employees Early in Their Careers</a></li>
 <li><a href="https://medium.com/apple-daily/f5f8c807d868" >I wanted to work at Apple really bad, and now not so much.</a></li>
 <li><a href="https://modelviewculture.com/pieces/hacker-mythologies-and-mismanagement">Hacker Mythologies and Mismanagement</a></li>
+<li><a href="http://arstechnica.com/tech-policy/2015/05/worker-fired-for-disabling-gps-app-that-tracked-her-24-hours-a-day/">Worker fired for disabling GPS app that tracked her 24 hours a day</a></li>
 </ul>

 @hintikka: KP (Kleiner Perkins) trial also confirms: if you have options and you clash w/ the structure of your workplace, leave.
 Structure will not change.